Iosua Tai Taeoalii: Art Festivals, Galleries and Awards

-Film & Video
+Film and video

 Born to a middle-class family in Salt Lake City, Utah, Tai spent his childhood drawing and shooting short videos, and at 18 he went on to study film at the University of Utah, where he first made the transition to producing short films.
 After dropping out of college he went on to produce his first feature-length film Luck & Rat Poisoning (1995), which was heavily influenced by Kevin Smith's Clerks.
 After Luck & Rat Poisoning's theatrical release at Utah's historic Tower Theatre, which serves as a venue for the Sundance Film Festival, Tai produced and directed his second feature-length movie, Hustlin' a Hustler (1996), which he shot on hi-8 video, on what could be considered as a "used car" budget.

 In 2001, Tai began production on his 3rd feature-length picture, but his first on celluloid (his earliest works were shot on video).
 Shot on Super 16mm, Twice Today, starring Don Shanks, was invited to the AngelCiti Film Festival in Los Angeles, California where it had its premier at Paramount Studios.
 In July 2002, Twice Today was also invited to the Real to Reel Film Festival in Shelby, North Carolina, where it won the award for Best Amateur Feature Film.

 After Twice Today, Tai transitioned into television.
 From 2003 to 2006 Tai was hired to edit the Ultimate Combat Experience, a weekly television series featuring tournaments of kickboxing and no holds barred fighting, credited as being the first MMA show of its kind on network television anywhere in the world.
 After editing several episodes of UCE, Tai was promoted to a producer, where he produced and edited 52 episodes over a 5-season period.

 In 2006, after leaving the Ultimate Combat Experience, Tai produced and edited commercials and promotional material for Ultimate Fighting Championship's two-time light heavy weight champion Randy Couture and Matt Lindland's training camp Team Quest and MMA event, Sportfight.